The Swastika - The Future for a Symbol of Great Good and Ultimate Evil

 As in Hinduism, the four arms of the swastika have a symbolism, but in this faith, the symbolism reflects the four possible destinies of life and rebirth.
 These are svarga (rebirth as heavenly spirits), manushya (human beings), tiryancha (animal beings) and naraka (hellish beings).
 Above the swastika, three dots are often displayed, and these represent right knowledge, right faith, and right conduct - these three concepts help a soul to eventually escape from the cycle of reincarnation allowing salvation to be achieved.
 Other symbols on the Jain emblem include a hand with an inscription in a wheel (pausing for reflection and non-violence) and a crescent or arc at the top (the Siddhashila - the final resting place of those who have escaped the cycle of death and rebirth to become liberated souls.

 All Jain temples and holy books include the swastika, and ceremonies often begin and end at the altar with the creation of a swastika mark with rice, and an offering of fruits, sweets or coins.
-As in Hinduism, the swastika may also be displayed at the entrance to dwellings and as an auspicious sign on all kinds of domestic possessions.
+As in Hinduism, the swastika may also be displayed at the entrance to dwellings and can be seen as an auspicious sign on all kinds of domestic possessions.

 In Jainism, the Hindu aum (illustrated above) is not used as a holy symbol, and so the swastika is the most sacred of all symbols.
 And if the importance of the swastika in the Jain religion was in any doubt at all, one only has to note its prominence on the emblem of Jainism and on the official flag of Jainism, both shown on this page.